Hope dims in search for survivors of migrant boat sinking that killed at least 78

 The Mediterranean's deadliest shipwreck in living memory occurred on April 18, 2015, when a fishing boat overcrowded with migrants collided off Libya with a freighter trying to come to its rescue.
 Only 28 people survived.
 Forensic experts concluded that there were originally 1,100 people on board.

 Paphitis reported from Athens, Greece.
-Associated Press writers Sarah El Deeb in Beirut and Renata Brito in Barcelona, Spain, contributed to this report.
+Associated Press writers Sarah El Deeb in Beirut, Menelaos Hadjicostis in Nicosia, Cyprus, and Renata Brito in Barcelona, Spain, contributed to this report.

 Follow AP stories on global migration at https://apnews.com/hub/migration